hansschuijff/Genesis-Connect-for-Woothemes-Sensei/README.md

 There are no settings and no settings screen.
 You would have to change the code directly in the source.

 ## Changelog

+### 1.2.3

+* complete refactoring of the plugin
+* added: fix for standard sensei-lms pages that is_sensei() did not regognize
+* added: 'gcfws_custom_sensei_lms_pages' filter, so custom pages can be recognized by is_sensei() too.
+* added: now adds body class for sensei pages that were not specifically marked by Sensei LMS
+* added: a sortable module column to the lesson list in admin
+* added: module set to show in admins quick edit functionality in lessons and courses
+* removed: all functionality that forced genesis site layout.
+The plugin now just adds settings and leaves further customization to the theme.

+### 1.2.2

+* fixed: typo in constant for template path that broke the template loader

 ### 1.2.1